Checklist for great personal branding

 A sense of mutual respect and mindfulness permeates our culture-in fact, it’s the key to our success.

-Do you like to write, participate and interact?
+Do you enjoy writing, contributing and interacting?
 Wonderful.
-Speak out and show your commitment.
-Follow the 3/3 rule when publishing:
+Share your voice and show your commitment.
+Follow the “rule of thirds” when posting:

 You don't have to be an expert, just committed.
 There is no need to be online 24/7.
-One post a week is enough, as long as you strike a balance between your professional strategy, your convictions, topical issues, and your personal angle.
+One post a week is plenty, as long as you strike a balance between your professional strategy, your beliefs, current topics, and your personal perspective.

-And if you don't know what to say, start with a simple sentence.
-For example: “Today, I learned that...” by reposting an interesting publication.
-The day you feel like it, start by writing a simple post: one paragraph, with no more than three hashtags.
-And when you're comfortable, you can move on to writing full articles.
+Not sure what to say?
+Start with a simple sentence, like: “Today, I learned that...” and repos something that interests you.
+When you feel ready, write a simple post: one paragraph, with no more than three hashtags.
+Later, you can move on to full-length articles.

 You don't have to be an expert, just committed.
 There is no need to be online 24/7.
-One post a week is enough, as long as you strike a balance between your professional strategy, your convictions, topical issues, and your personal angle.
+One post a week is plenty, as long as you strike a balance between your professional strategy, your beliefs, current topics, and your personal perspective.

-And if you don't know what to say, start with a simple sentence.
-For example: “Today, I learned that...” by reposting an interesting publication.
-The day you feel like it, start by writing a simple post: one paragraph, with no more than three hashtags.
-And when you're comfortable, you can move on to writing full articles.
+Not sure what to say?
+Start with a simple sentence, like: “Today, I learned that...” and repos something that interests you.
+When you feel ready, write a simple post: one paragraph, with no more than three hashtags.
+Later, you can move on to full-length articles.

 Focus.